BenjaminCosman/gradeReports/README.md

 formatting remains visible to you but hidden from the code, so you will not need that filter and also autoconf may do a worse job of guessing the intended max score.
+- On Windows it seems to have a hard time finding the wkhtmltopdf binary, even if it is on your PATH.
+You can get around this for now by specifying the path manually using the -w flag, e.g. `python3 main.py examples/config.json --pdf -w "C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe"`